 I have added Stella and Chewy’s freeze-dried raw patties to this list.
 We have been feeding these to our french bulldogs (and even to our weening puppies!) after re-hydrating the patties with some water.
 You can crumble up these patties to make it easier to re-hydrate them, or toss them in a blender with water for a semi-homemade equivalent to canned wet foods.
 We have found that adding the freeze-dried options in this list to a preparation of sweet potatoes, chopped spinach, and rice really makes for a nice meal.
 Our french bulldog puppies go nuts for this stuff when it’s just been re-hydrated with some warm water and mushed up with a fork.

 This was the first raw food that my wife and I fed our french bulldogs.
+You have to reconstitute it with water as well as add in some fresh ingredients.
 Our veterinarian warned us that we still need to provide something hard for our french bulldogs to cut their teeth on.
 We supplemented our french bulldogs diets with elk antlers and yak chews.
 I highly recommend you do the same if you’re going to feed your french bulldog a freeze-dried food.
 Alternatively, you can still provide a portion of dry kibble alongside a high-quality raw food option from this list.

 This is what I am currently feeding my french bulldogs.
 You’re probably asking yourself why, in a post about the best food for french bulldogs, that I would put my choice at number 4 in the list.
 Here’s why: this dog food has one caveat.
 You have to supply the meats.
 So, this isn’t an off-the-shelf raw food option and adding meats to every meal you feed your french bulldog isn’t convenient for most people.
 I am blessed to have a partner who is very helpful with taking care of our pets and we are able to balance cooking for ourselves and our pets.
 We have been feeding Sojos and raw beef, chicken, venison, and organ meats to our french bulldogs.
 We get chicken and duck livers from a butcher and provide “never-frozen” chicken or beef from our supermarket deli to our french bulldogs.
 As for feeding your french bulldog a truly raw diet, this is about as close as it gets.